 *FOCUS AREAS INCLUDE AGRO PROCESSING, MECHANIZATION, LOGISTICS/HAULAGE, STORAGE ETC

-The Managing Director of NIRSAL, Mr. Aliyu Abdulhameed and his counterpart Mr. Emeka Emuwa of Union Bank signed the Memorandum of Understanding (MoU) on Friday, 10th November in Abuja.
+The Managing Director of NIRSAL, Aliyu Abdulhameed and his counterpart Mr. Emeka Emuwa of Union Bank signed the Memorandum of Understanding (MoU) on Friday, 10 November to kickstart the scheme in Abuja.

-Mr. Abdulhameed further stated that over the past couple of years, NIRSAL has implemented an effective risk management framework for handling investments in agriculture.
-He elaborated that NIRSAL has deployed project monitoring offices nationwide, set up technology driven field monitoring systems, institutionalized a technical capacity support framework to ensure good agricultural practices and created links and collaborations with research institutions to increase the success rate of agricultural projects that are helping to mitigate investment risk in the agricultural sector, which is giving banks comfort to lend.
+Abdulhameed further stated over the past couple of years, NIRSAL has implemented an effective risk management framework for handling investments in agriculture.
+He elaborated that NIRSAL has deployed project monitoring offices nationwide, set up technology driven field monitoring systems, institutionalized a technical capacity support framework to ensure good agricultural practices and created links and collaborations with research institutions to increase the chances of success of agricultural projects that are helping to minimize investment risk in agriculture that is giving banks comfort to lend to the sector.

 Under the terms of the partnership, Union Bank of Nigeria has set aside N10billion from its balance sheet to lend specifically to viable and bankable agricultural projects that are promoted by NIRSAL.

-NIRSAL on its part will provide Credit Risk Guarantees for the loans provided by Union Bank on the back of its $300 million risk-sharing facility.
-The Credit Risk Guarantees will range between 30-75% of the loan value, depending on the dynamics of the project in the agricultural value chain.
+NIRSAL on its part will provide credit guarantees for the loans provided by Union Bank on the back of our $300 million risk-sharing facility.
+The credit guarantees will range between 30-75% of the loan value, depending on the dynamics of the project in the agricultural value chain.

-To ensure proper use of the loans and success of the projects, NIRSAL will leverage its Project Monitoring, Reporting and Remediation Offices (PMRO) located across the 36 states in the country.
-The PMROs will closely supervise projects to ensure proper use of the loans by beneficiaries.
+To ensure proper use of the loans and success of the projects, NIRSAL will leverages its Project Monitoring and Remediation Offices (PMRO) located across the 36 states in the country.
+The PMROs will ensure close project supervision to ensure proper use of the loans by beneficiaries.

 NIRSAL has developed an innovative system of direct payment to service providers to minimize the likelihood of loan diversion by beneficiaries.
-For instance, in primary production, beneficiaries will be provided with inputs such as improved seedlings, fertilizer, crop protection products etc. They will also be linked with tractor and other service providers required who will be paid directly.
+For instance, in primary production, beneficiaries will be provided with inputs such as improved seedlings, fertilizer, pesticides etc. They will also be linked with tractor providers and other providers of services required for the project that will be paid directly.

-The NIRSAL MD, thanked the Managing Director of Union Bank Mr. Emeka Emuwa for his unshakeable faith in the viability of agribusiness and for his belief in NIRSAL’s institutional capacity to protect their investments.
-He also called on other banks to take a cue from STANBIC IBTC and Union Bank to commit more of their capital to agriculture.
+The NIRSAL MD, thanked the Managing Director of Union Bank Mr. Emeka Emuwa for his unshakeable faith in the viability of agribusiness and for believing in NIRSAL’s institutional capacity to protect their investments.
+He also called on other banks to take a cue from STANBIC IBTC and Union Bank commit more of their capital to agriculture.

-Furthermore, he said, "We at Union Bank are pleased to be partnering with the team at NIRSAL through this N10 billion agricultural finance scheme.
-This is part of our contribution to the growth of the agricultural sector and by extension, to the diversification of the economy focused on sustainable development, job creation, value addition to our agricultural produce, food self-sufficiency and import substitution to conserve foreign exchange".
+On his part the Managing Director of Union Bank Mr. Emeka Emuwa commended NIRSAL’s efforts in championing the cause for a viable lending scheme to the agricultural sector and introducing a complete value chain consideration in the agricultural lending process through its de-risking framework.
+His words: “We at Union Bank are pleased to be partnering with the team at NIRSAL through this N10 billion agricultural finance scheme.
+This is part of our contribution to the growth of the agricultural sector and by extension, to the diversification of the economy focused on sustainable development, job creation, value addition to our agricultural produce, food self-sufficiency and import substitution to conserve foreign exchange”